Dynamic Discount Value Builder

 CHEAPEST_ORDER_ITEM_SUBTOTAL

-Cheapest order item units quantity Returns total units of cheapest order line items.
+Cheapest order item units quantity Returns total units of the cheapest order line items.
 Read more.

 Cheapest Order Item Units Quantity Operand Example in Formula Builder